sgjava/opencv-chip/README.md

     * `sudo chown -R chip:chip /media/usb0`

 ### Build OpenCV
 My OpenCV script works fine on Debian even though it was originally built and tested on Ubuntu.
 You will have to do a few edits on the script in order for it to work on the CHIP.
 TBB does not build from source right now.
 I need to track down why.
 This is fine because OpenCV will use built in TBB.
+The build will take about 5.5 hours.
 * Install Git client
     * `sudo apt-get install git-core`
 * On ARM platforms with limited memory create a swap file or the build may fail